Zionthelion777/Mini-Project-WeatherApp/my-app/readme.md

 This project was developed with the help of generative AI.

-## Contact 📧

-For any questions or support, please contact us at [support@example.com].

 ---

 Thank you for using WeatherWise!
 Stay informed and stay safe. 🌈